Yugra: Yugrian principalities and relations with the Tatars and Russians

-Prince Kyntsha of Konda received a deed of gift from the Tsar in 1680 which confirmed his noble position.
-Even in the 18th century the Konda princes were known for their relative independence.
+Prince Vassili and Prince Fyodor have close brothers in Big Konda – our tax-paying murzas, and our simple Voguls are ruled by them in Big Konda, the brothers of Prince Kyntsha of Konda received a deed of gift from the Tsar in 1680 which confirmed his noble position.
+Even in the 18th century, the Konda princes were known for their relative independence.
 It is assumed that, as late as 1715, Prince Satyga of Konda and his 600 armed men made an attempt to impede the Christianisation of the Konda Mansi (Novitski: 98).
-From 1732–47, Konda was ruled by Satyga's son Prince Osip Grigoryev, followed by his own son Prince Vlas Ossipov.
+From 1732–1747, Konda was ruled by Satyga's son Prince Osip Grigoryev, followed by his own son Prince Vlas Ossipov.
 According to recent research by Aado Lintrop, one of the great-grandchildren of Satyga, the teacher of the Turinsky community school, Aleksander Satygin claimed the title "Prince of Konda" as late as 1842.

 Hungarian Urheimat

 Yugra and its vicinity to the south are considered to be the place of origin of the Hungarians (in Hungarian magyar őshaza).
 One hypothesis says that the name Hungary is a variety of the name Yugra (the Hungarians also were known in several languages under the name of Ugri, and are still known under this name in Ukrainian).

-The Hungarian language is also the closest linguistic relative of Khanty and Mansi.
-It is believed that Hungarians moved West from Yugra, first settling on the western side of the Urals, in the region known as Magna Hungaria (Great Yugria).
-Then they moved to the region of Levédia (present-day east Ukraine), then to the region of Etelköz (present-day west Ukraine), finally reaching the Carpathian Basin in the 9th century.
+The Hungarian language is the closest linguistic relative of Khanty and Mansi.
+It is believed that Hungarians moved westwards from Yugra (present-day Khanty-Mansi Autonomous Okrug), first settling on the western side of the Urals, in the region known as Magna Hungaria (Great Yugria).
+Then they moved to the region of Levédia (present-day Eastern Ukraine), then to the region of Etelköz (present-day Ukraine), finally reaching the Carpathian Basin (present-day Hungary) in the 9th century.